White Paper: Remote Probes

 as mail or web server.
 In addition, thanks to their flexible setup, probes can be used for network monitoring from different perspectives (as, for example, in CDN networks), or for setting up a test track to assure a network’s Quality of Service.
 The data moving between

-the different components of the PRTG software is always transmitted SSL-encrypted, which ensures optimal security at all times.
+the different components of the PRTG software is always transmitted SSL/TLS secured, which ensures optimal security at all times.

 The administrator needs a single server installation with one license only.
 Several probes are already included in all PRTG licenses; they can be installed quickly and are configured in the server interface.
 On the server side, the company saves money from the lower cost of maintaining one central installation, because the hardware and operating system are only required once.